Quantum Tunneling in SO(3,1)$\times$SO(4): Introduction: Assumption of Spacetime Isotropy

 The Lorentz transformation admits eigenvectors \cite{Byron}.
-These eigenvectors correspond to definite directions in spacetime, which seems to imply that there exist preferred directions in spacetime.
-Consider two laboratories, $A$ and $B$, separated in spacetime by sufficient distance such that no signal traveling at the speed of light has yet been able to traverse the intervening space.
-If $A$ performs experiments to determine the direction in spacetime of the eigenvector of the Lorentz transformation, will $B$ measure the same direction in spacetime for his Lorentz transformation eigenvector? \\
+These eigenvectors correspond to definite directions in spacetime, which would seem to imply that there exist preferred directions in spacetime.
+For example, consider two laboratories, $A$ and $B$, sufficiently separated in spacetime so that no signal traveling at the speed of light has yet been able to traverse the intervening space.
+If $A$ performs experiments to determine the direction in spacetime of the eigenvector of the Lorentz transformation (i.e., the speed of light), will $B$ measure the same direction in spacetime for his Lorentz transformation eigenvector? \\

-As a more specific example, consider a copy of $\mathbb{R}^2$ equipped with a coordinate system.
+As a more specific example, consider a copy of $\mathbb{R}^2$ endowed with a cartesian coordinate system.
 Define a linear transformation

 and assume $A$ to have two distinct, real eigenvectors.
-There is an ambiguity in this definition due to the arbitrariness in the selection of a coordinate system.
+There is an ambiguity in this definition due to the freedom in selection of coordinate system.
 For if